install.packages("here")

 Having short and descriptive variable names is not an excuse for not maintaining a codebook that spells out precisely what each variable in the dataset refers to.
 [Example of a codebook].

-Label missing values unambiguously
+2.3 Labelling missing values

 (not available).
 (Alternatively, we could explicitly label cases where the participant did not translate the word with [no response]